 Since it’s so much easier to get quality vitamin in an inexpensive form elsewhere, these should only be a choice if you abhor taking solid pills.

 Nature Made is a widely available brand that also sells a perfectly fine vitamin D3 supplement in capsule form.
 But, perhaps for the same reason, Vitafusion gummies are popular (some people do not enjoy swallowing pills), Nature Made makes a chewable form of vitamin D3 as well.

 Sadly, despite its popularity, it suffers from many of the same problems as other non-capsule based vitamin D3 supplements.

-Vitamin D3 being the fat soluble molecule it is, it takes a lot of extraneous ingredients to get it to a) stay in a solid chewable form, b) taste good, and c) look appealing enough to chew instead of swallow.
+Vitamin D3, being the fat-soluble molecule it is, takes a lot of extraneous ingredients to get it to a) stay in a solid chewable form, b) taste good, and c) look appealing enough to chew instead of swallow.

 It is sweetened with sorbitol and sucralose, flavored with artificial flavoring agents, and colored with red dye #40, which is controversial and has a questionable safety record (though is still considered safe and okay for use in food by the United States Food and Drug Administration).